-A leader in the legal community, Mr. Del Gaizo has been recognized as a Rising Star by Super Lawyers and a top Young Attorney by The Daily Transcript.
+A leader in the legal community, Mr. Del Gaizo has been recognized as a Top Rated Securities Litigation Attorney and Rising Star by Super Lawyers, and a Top Young Attorney by The Daily Transcript.
 He has authored several articles on securities litigation and has spoken to audiences about shareholder rights.

 Mr. Del Gaizo earned his Juris Doctor from University of San Diego School of Law, where he was a research assistant for Professor Frank Partnoy, the director of the Center for Corporate and Securities Law at the University of San Diego.
 Mr. Del Gaizo graduated cum laude from Providence College with a Bachelor of Arts in Political Science.